 - Write a brief response (150 words or less) to one of the following questions:

 Write an essay of approximately 500 words on the following topic:

 - Describe your most difficult challenge and how you approached it.

 - In which of your high school or community activities do you take the greatest pride?
 Why?

-Required: Submit an additional (third) letter of recommendation from a member of your community who knows you well.
-You may submit the recommendation by mail, or request the recommendation electronically using the link in the WashU Pathway.
+Required: Submit an additional letter of recommendation from a member of your community who knows you well.
+You may use the form in this packet or request the recommendation electronically using the link in the WashU Pathway.
 If you submit an “other” letter of recommendation through the Common Application, that letter will be used for your Ervin Scholarship.

 Keep a copy of your completed scholarship application.